 First aid care for cuts or punctures includes:

-- Do not wash eye or lid.
+- Do not wash the eye or lid.

-- If there is an object embedded in the eye, do not remove!
+- If there is an object embedded in the eye, do NOT remove.
 You may do further damage.

-- Seek medical care.
+- Seek prompt medical attention.